May 28-31, 2025

 His research interests are environmental monitoring and risk assessment, and the remediation of contaminated soil and groundwater.
 Prof. Kim has got more than 240 papers at the international SCI journal and is currently member of editorial board at several international journals including Scientific Reports and Environ.
 Geochem. & Health.

-• Murugesan Velayutham
+• Professor Murugesan Velayutham

-Murugesan Velayutham
+Professor Murugesan Velayutham

 Crescent University